telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 Here is a function that returns the background color of some cell:

       defineFunction("backgroundof", function(cell){
           var workbook = this.workbook();
           var sheet = workbook.sheetByName(cell.sheet);
           return sheet.range(cell).background();
       }).args([
           [ "cell", "cell" ]
       ]);

 It uses `this.workbook()` to retrieve the workbook, and then uses the Workbook/Sheet/Range APIs to fetch the background color of the given cell.

 ## Matrices

 Matrices are defined by `spreadsheet.calc.runtime.Matrix`.
 Your primitive can request a `Matrix` object by using the `"matrix"` type specification.
-In this case, it will accept a cell reference, a range reference, or a literal array.
+In this case, it can accept a cell reference, a range reference, or a literal array.
 You can type literal arrays in formulas like in Excel, e.g., `{ 1, 2; 3, 4 }` (rows separated by semicolons).

 Matrices were primarily added to deal with the “array formulas” concept in Excel.
 A function can return multiple values, and those will be in a `Matrix` object.

-The example below demonstrates how to use a function that doubles each number in a range and returns a matrix of the same shape.
+The following example demonstrates how to use a function that doubles each number in a range and returns a matrix of the same shape.

 ###### Example